Locations:

 Disinfecting wipes contain chemicals, so they have safety steps to follow.
 Use them as directed to make sure those unwelcome germs are gone for good.

-1. Check for EPA approval.
+• Check for EPA approval.
 Look at the fine print on the package.
 EPA-approved products have a long EPA registration number on them.
+You can also search the EPA’s website for this number to get more information on what viruses or bacteria these products protect against.
+If it doesn’t have EPA approval, don’t use it.

-2. Read the directions and warnings.
-With all the different disinfectants out there, it helps to know what you’re working with.
-In most cases, you need to wear gloves to protect your skin.
+• Read the directions and warnings.
+With all the different products out there touted as a COVID-19 disinfectant, it helps to know what you’re working with.
+In products that are highly concentrated or used for non-residential purposes, you need to wear gloves to protect your skin.
 The directions also tell you what to do if you accidentally get some of the cleaning solutions in your eyes.

-5. Toss disposable gloves or wash reusable ones.
-Wash your hands with soap and water after removing them.
+• Toss disposable gloves or wash reusable ones.
+Wash your hands with soap and water after removing them or after handling COVID-19 disinfecting wipes, especially if you plan on handling food.

-6. Put the wipes away.
+• Put the disinfecting wipes away when done.
 Keep them out of reach of children and pets.

 If you follow the steps above, they are.
 But stick with one product.
 Mixing two different household cleaners — even so-called natural cleaners — can create toxic fumes.
 These fumes can cause:

 If you’re exposed to cleaning fumes from mixing chemicals, get everyone out of the house.
-If anyone feels unwell, get them medical care or call 911.
+If anyone feels unwell, get them medical care or call emergency services.

 Can I just use soap and water?

-According to new guidance from the CDC, as long as no one with COVID-19 is in your home, washing surfaces with water and soap or detergent once a day is sufficient.
+According to guidance from the U.S. Centers for Disease Control and Prevention (CDC), as long as no one with COVID-19 is in your home, washing surfaces with water and soap or detergent once a day is a sufficient first step to keeping germs at bay.
+But there are still reasons to use disinfecting sprays or wipes when COVID-19 is involved according to the CDC says, including:

 Advertisement